 Record

-You can submit a notification via the government’s online notification system.
+You can submit a notification via the government’s new online notification system – MESOS

 As of January 2021, UK installations are no longer in the EU ETS.
 They are in the UK ETS, which abides by very similar rules and principles.